Cherie' Langenbacher: General Manager

 Dr. Nemanic is also Contributing Editor and Technical Consultant for the "Lightning Gazette" the online magazine of everyday life.

 |Bob Trumpbour: Co-Adviser

-Bob Trumpbour is associate professor of communications at Penn State Altoona.
-He has published two books, "The New Cathedrals: Politics and Media in the History of Stadium Construction" (Syracuse University Press), and "The Rise of Stadiums in the Modern United States: Cathedrals of Sport" (Routledge).
-He has spoken in a wide range of venues including an invitation to speak at Harvard Law School, and has written articles and has been interviewed by a variety of national and local media sources.
-He periodically serves as a guest columnist for the Altoona Mirror.
+Bob Trumpbour is a professor of communications at Penn State Altoona.
+He has published three books, "The New Cathedrals: Politics and Media in the History of Stadium Construction" (Syracuse University Press), "The Rise of Stadiums in the Modern United States: Cathedrals of Sport" (Routledge), and "The Eighth Wonder of the World: The Life of Houston's Iconic Astrodome" (Nebraska).
+He has won several awards for his research, including the prestigious Seymour Medal.
+Dr. Trumpbour has spoken in a wide range of venues including at AEJMC, MAPACA, NASSH, SABR, and Harvard Law School.
+He has written articles and has been interviewed by a variety of national and local media sources, and he periodically serves as a guest columnist for the Altoona Mirror.
 Dr. Trumpbour teaches both theory and production classes at Penn State Altoona.
 He does occasional freelance work within the industry, including fieldwork on NFL broadcasts.
-He is active in several scholarly and sport-related organizations, including AEJMC, MAPACA, NASSH, and SABR.
-He was recently served as chair for the Association for Education in Journalism and Mass Communication's Council of Divisions and was head of AEJMC's Cultural and Critical Studies Division.
+He recently served as chair for the Association for Education in Journalism and Mass Communication's Council of Divisions and was head of AEJMC's Cultural and Critical Studies Division.
 He previously worked at CBS in New York in various capacities and has taught at Western Illinois University, Southern Illinois University, and Saint Francis University.
-He earned a Ph.D. from Penn State University's College of Communications.
+He earned a Ph.D. from Penn State University's Bellisario College of Communications.

 |Monica McCready: Webmaster

 Monica McCready has been the president